* * Click or tap here to set up your FREE introductory lesson! * *

 Yes I do!
 All of my packages can be purchased for someone else, and I'm happy to send over a gift certificate that you can present to that individual (gift certificates are not automatically generated, so please let me know if you do want one).
 Please note that gift certificates and gifted lessons/packages are NOT refundable, and any unused lessons from a gift certificate or gifted package would expire one year after the purchase date.

 * Payments for single lessons are due in full at the time the lesson is booked; packages must be prepaid in full at the time the package is booked in order to get the package rate and the requested time slot.
 Slots for all single lessons or packages will only be reserved once payment has been made—so to secure the slot you want, please prepay as soon as possible.
-In order to properly prepare for a lesson I do require at least 72 hours notice before the lesson occurs; so if you want to book a lesson or a new package, please make sure it is paid at least 72 hours prior to the lesson start time.
+Since all lessons are individually created for each student, in order to properly prepare for a lesson I do require at least 72 hours notice before the lesson occurs; so if you want to book a lesson or a new package, please make sure it is paid at least 72 hours prior to the lesson start time.

-* Packages can be cancelled at any time (you can get all the details about my cancellation policy in the FAQ above, in question #10), but any refund will be minus the regular cost of the lessons that were attended or otherwise billed for.
+* Packages can be cancelled at any time (you can get all the details about my cancellation policy in the FAQ above, in questions #14 and 15), but any refund will be minus the regular cost of the lessons that were attended or otherwise billed for.

 * I can also accept Venmo payments to @StephensGuitarLessonsdotcom (for Venmo payments please specify what the payment is for, as well as your contact info if I don't already have that).